 As you might expect, the majority—about 70%—of surgical technologists work in hospitals.
 But while that may be the most popular place of employment, it’s not the only work environment available.
 Physicians’ offices, outpatient care centers, and even dentists’ offices employ surgical technologists and CSTs.

 When you begin your job search, you can check the openings for these various settings in your area.
 Organizations designed for surgical technologists are also there to help.
-Both the National Board of Surgical Technology and Surgical Assisting and the Association of Surgical Technologists have online career resources for job opportunities.
+Both the National Board of Surgical Technology and the Association of Surgical Technologists have online career resources for job opportunities.

 Surgical Tech Salary & Job Growth